EliaTarasoff/EliaTarasoff.github.io/_posts/2025-09-19-poem-about-horrific-nightmares.md

 They hear your call and gently act,
 And place you down somewhat intact.
 You thank them profusely and prostrate.
-...But the Lady bursts out.
-Out of their chest to swallow you whole.
+The Lady bursts out of their chest to swallow you whole.

 Another you tries to invent instead,
 Ships, portals and time-machines.